Learn how to make a beautiful light up angel out of cardstock that you can also use as a tree topper!

 - One (1) Sheet of 8.5″ x 11″ Gold Glitter Cardstock

 - One (1) Set of 3.3′ Long Fairy Lights

 - Thin Ribbon — for hanging angel as an ornament

 - Cricut Blue LightGrip Machine Mat 12″ x 12″

 - Cricut Green StandardGrip Machine Mat 12″ x 12″

 - Double-Sided Adhesive Foam Dots – Micro Pops

 - A method to cut your material — I used the amazing Cricut Maker 3 but you can also use the Cricut Explore Series or even the Joy to make smaller paper angels

-- Design #428 — My free SVG/PDF/DXF design files will be available in my free resource library beginning November 3, 2022 (get the password by filling out the form at the bottom of this page) or get early access to the design files by getting a VIP Pass to Maker Academy Weekend
+- Design #428 — My free SVG/PDF/DXF design files are in my free resource library (get the password by filling out the form at the bottom of this page)

 How to Make Your Own 3D Light Up Paper Angel